 1.1.
 Scope.
-This standard specifies basic interval arithmetic (IA) operations selecting and following one of the commonly used mathematical interval models and at least one floating-point type defined by the IEEE-754/2008 standard.
-Exception conditions are defined and standard handling of these conditions are specified.
+This standard specifies basic interval arithmetic (IA) operations selecting and following one of the commonly used mathematical interval models.
+This standard supports the IEEE-754-2008 floating point formats of practical use in interval computations.
+Exception conditions are defined and standard handling of these conditions is specified.
 Consistency with the model is tempered with practical considerations based on input from representatives of vendors and owners of existing systems.